 Q. Does renters insurance cover broken windows or glass doors?

 Windows and glass doors are usually considered the landlord’s property, so it would be the landlord’s responsibility to repair or replace those items.
+That being said, if the policyholder were to break a window in a common area or another unit, then the personal liability coverage may help pay for any damages.

 Q. What is not included in renters insurance?